 “As my business has become more established I am starting to give some of the profits from my online courses to charity.
 One of these is the Uphill Trust who run a school in Uganda.
 I started my working life as a teacher so being able to help children who struggle to get a good education is close to my heart.”

 Belinda met Marie when she visited Fife Women in Business.
 Marie had been thinking about making a donation to an international charity that provided clean water solutions in developing countries and was inspired to help us when she heard about the value of the water harvesting systems that we have funded at Uphill Junior School over the years.
 She felt that her donation would have more impact in a small charity.
-Thank you Marie – your donation will indeed have impact!
+Marie donates a share of the profits from sale of online training courses to The Uphill Trust every 6 months.
+Thank you Marie – your donations will indeed have impact!

 “After hearing about the awesome work that Uphill Trust do, I was inspired to get involved and support Belinda and the team.
 Education is a powerful tool, it goes back to the classic saying, “If you give someone a fish you can feed them for that day but if you teach them how to fish, you feed them for life”.
 Keep up the good work guys, you’re changing the world, one child at a time!”

 Like Gary, Belinda met Nate through BNI.
 Having heard the story of The Uphill Trust, he decided to help initially by sponsoring a teacher at Uphill Junior School.
 He is now building a website for Uphill Junior School on a pro bono basis.
 We cannot thank you enough, Nate!